ITISFoundation/dockerfiles/docker-registry-sync/README.md

       - destination: aws # key comes from registries
         repository: "simcore/services/comp_v3/sleeper" # different namespace is also allowed
         tags: ["0.0.1", "1.0.0"] # specify multiple tags
+    id: "i-am-not-required" # optional, not needed here

   # more advanced usage
   # pulls all sleeper tags from dockerhub and pushes to master
+  # to run this stage before another one, give it an id so it can be
+  # referred by other stages
   - from:
       source: "dockerhub"
       repository: "itisfoundation/sleeper"